Pursuing Growth in the Remaining 5 Months of 2025

 International Passenger Niche for Indonesian Airlines

-• The country's aviation industry was hit hard by global mobility restrictions to stem the spread of the coronavirus.
-In 2020, the number of international airplane passengers arriving-departing-transiting at Indonesian airports was recorded at only around 7.27 million people.
-This number plummeted 81% compared to 2019 which recorded 37.3 million people.
+• The domestic aviation industry had slumped due to global mobility restrictions to stem the spread of the corona virus.
+In 2020, the number of international airline passengers arriving–departing–transiting at Indonesian airports was recorded at only around 7.27 million people.
+This number fell 81% compared to 2019, which was recorded at 37.3 million people.

-• The deepest fall was recorded in 2021, when the number of arriving-departing-transiting international passengers was only 1.37 million.
-However, after that the airline industry began to recover as mobility restrictions were lifted.
+• The deepest fall was recorded in 2021, when the number of international passengers arriving–departing–transiting was only 1.37 million people.
+However, after that the aviation industry began to recover as mobility restrictions were lifted.

 Read more here.

-BPS Releases Economic Growth: The Central Bureau of Statistics (BPS) will release Indonesia's economic growth data related to Gross Domestic Product (GDP) for the second quarter on Tuesday, August 5, 2025 at the BPS building.
-The BPS release results related to Indonesia's economic growth include national GDP growth, GDP growth by business field and expenditure to GDP contribution by region.
-These results also become a reference and have an impact on market sentiment, investment decisions, and Bank Indonesia's monetary policy.
+BPS Releases Economic Growth: The Central Statistics Agency (BPS) will release Indonesian economic growth data related to the Gross Domestic Product (GDP) for the second quarter on Tuesday, August 5, 2025, at the BPS building.
+The BPS release regarding Indonesia's economic growth includes national GDP growth, GDP growth by business field and expenditure, and GDP contribution by region.
+These results serve as a reference and impact market sentiment, investment decisions, and Bank Indonesia's monetary policy.

-INDEF National Seminar on Gold Bank: INDEF's Center for Sharia Economic Development (CSED) together with Islamic-based universities is organizing a national seminar on the concept of a bullion bank.
+INDEF National Seminar on Gold Banks: The Center for Sharia Economic Development (CSED) INDEF, in collaboration with Islamic-based universities, is organizing a national seminar on the concept of gold banks (Bullion Bank).
 The seminar will be held on Tuesday, August 5, 2025, at 08.00 WIB at Paramadina University, South Jakarta.
-The seminar will be attended by various speakers from the 13th Vice President of the Republic of Indonesia, Chairman of Commission XI of the House of Representatives, CSED INDEF researchers, representatives from OJK, LPS, and many more.
+The seminar will be attended by various speakers, including the 13th Vice President of the Republic of Indonesia, the Chairman of Commission XI of the DPR RI, CSED INDEF researchers, representatives from the OJK, LPS, and many more.

 Have a good day Chief.